michaelguren/Claude-test/README.md

 Use AI to:

 - Help with VTL mappings and IAM permissions
-- Validate CloudFormation template structures
+- Validate CloudFormation and AWS SAM template structures
 - Scaffold new backend/frontend features in AWS-native style
 - Challenge architectural decisions where appropriate